40 BEST Things To Do In Golden, BC

 During the summer months, the falls’ volume is massive, but during October and into the winter, it’s like someone turned the taps off. *Also, the Yoho Valley Road closes around mid-October, cutting off access to Tak Falls.

-The best part is that it doesn’t require any effort to view Tak Falls.
-You can drive right up to the parking area in Yoho and get grand views of the falls.
+The best part is that viewing Tak Falls requires no effort.
+You can drive right up to the parking area in Yoho and get grand views of the falls in less than a 10 minute walk.
 However, in my opinion, the best views of the falls are from the Iceline Trail.

 Walk to Wapta Falls